 Because plastics and their ingredients are pervading our oceans and waterways, invading the bodies of humans and wildlife, and filling landfills (with new and once recycled plastic) the Ecology Center recommends eliminating plastics from your life, as much as possible.

-To get started, consult our handy fact sheet, Eliminate Plastic.
+To get started, consult our handy fact sheet, Get Plastic Out of Your Life.

 We also highly recommend Beth Terry’s blog, My Plastic-Free Life.